Ensifera-rules/Ensifera-SRD/pages/combat.md

 # Health
 ## Hit Points (HP)
-Anything that could injure the character inflicts damage.
+A damage is something that could kill someone.
 Each damage removes 1 HP.
-A character’s HP represent their ability to avoid serious injury.
-The damage they suffer is cosmetic until they lose all their HP, at which point their life is in danger.
+If you have more than 1 HP, you can survive things that would kill a lesser being.
+Damage is mostly cosmetic for a character until they lose all their HP, at which point their life is in danger.
-Blows, cuts, bruises, close calls that damage clothing, an arrow that scratches the arm or  is stopped by the armor, etc.
-Save against death
+#### Save against death
 If a character’s HP is reduced to 0, they must make a save against death: if they fail, they die, otherwise they survive by rolling 1d20 on the Mutilation table and mark 1 Wound.

-If alive, the character is knocked to the ground.
-They can continue to act normally thanks to the adrenaline and get up again on their next turn, but they are in critical condition.
+If alive, the character can continue to act normally thanks to the adrenaline, but they are in critical condition.

-Critical condition
+#### Critical condition
 The character dies at the end of 2 rounds following the one in which they entered the critical condition, unless stabilised.
 If they suffer further damage while at 0 HP, they die.
-First aid
+#### First aid
 Finesse test (Very hard if you try on yourself).
 Success: patient stabilised.
 Failure: a turn spent for nothing.
 Multiple attempts possible, but only 1 per round.
-Stabilized
+#### Stabilized
 The character is no longer dying, but still at 0 HP.
 If they suffer further damage while at 0 HP, they die.
-Death
+#### Death
 When your character dies, create a new one or take control of a hireling.
 They quickly join the party.
+#### Nemesis
+A creature that kills a PC immediately gains +1 Might (+1 HP, +1 attack).

 ## Wounds
 Each Wound is 1 load in the inventory and reduces your maximum HP by 1 until it is healed (1 week of rest).

-Before healing, a wound must be treated to prevent infection, using bandages or medicinal items.
+Before healing, a wound must be treated to prevent infection.
 Untreated wounds fester quickly.

-Mutilation table
+#### Mutilation table
 1d20	Effect
 11-	You only lose skin and blood, gain a terrible scar (it still helps you attract more retainers) 12	Lose an ear